Marital Deduction

 3. But, a logical consequence of IRC §2056(b)-1(A) is that property is not a nondeductible terminal interest if it at least passes to the estate of the surviving spouse.

-Therefore, an estate trust can be set up without satisfying the 1st 2 rules above and still qualify for the marital deduction, as long as the last rule is satisfied.
-In this case, the surviving spouse cannot demand that the trust assets be sold for income producing property, and when it does produce income, it does not have to be paid to the spouse.
+Therefore, an estate trust can be set up without satisfying the 1st 2 rules above and still qualify for the marital deduction, if the last rule is satisfied.
+In this case, the surviving spouse cannot demand that trust assets be sold for income producing property, and when it does produce income, it need not be paid to the spouse.
 At the trustee's option, the income can be accumulated.
 Although trust income is taxed at a higher rate than income for individuals, the trustee can grow a business held by the trust by reinvesting the income, since such reinvestments are tax deductible.

 Most wills and trust documents have provisions that require beneficiaries to survive the donor of the property by a specified amount of time, usually 30 to 60 days.
 For the marital deduction to apply to the property, IRS rules require that the survivorship provision must be for no longer than 6 months and the surviving spouse must actually survive the contingency period.
 If the surviving spouse does not actually survive long enough to satisfy the contingency, then the property never actually passes to her and the marital deduction will not be applicable.